m-cain/mnemo/memory-bank/progress.md

   - Used the 21st-dev Magic MCP server for generating sophisticated UI components
   - Refactored the quantity adjustment dialog with modern form patterns
   - Implemented improved form validation error handling with proper field-level error messaging

-## Current Development Focus

-- Implementing bulk operations (import/export, batch editing)
-- Improving home selection UI
-- Adding pagination for large datasets

-## Recent Issues and Troubleshooting

-- Encountered issues with frontend development server startup related to PostCSS and Tailwind CSS configuration.
-- Attempted to fix by installing `tw-animate-css` and `@tailwindcss/postcss`.
-- Used Perplexity to research correct Tailwind CSS configuration with Vite, which indicated using `@tailwindcss/vite` and updating `vite.config.ts`.
-- Attempted to install `@tailwindcss/vite` and update `vite.config.ts`, but still encountered PostCSS errors related to `@tailwindcss/postcss` being required in `postcss.config.js`.
-- **Resolved Tailwind CSS with Vite Configuration:** The user independently resolved the issue by installing `tailwindcss` and `@tailwindcss/vite` and removing the `postcss.config.js` file.
-The configuration is now handled directly in `vite.config.ts`.

-## Recently Completed

 - **Implemented Inventory Visualizations**:

   - Created interactive charts using Recharts library